 In the opening quarter of an hour, Milan’s front three were electric but would ultimately pay for Mbaye Niang’s lack of composure in front of goal.
 The young Frenchman headed a decent chance wide and then failed to make contact when Robinho’s low cross invited the opening goal.
 Shortly afterward the Brazilian had an effort of his own, yet Pegolo athletically parried clear.

-Shortly after conceding to Terzi, Balotelli had a golden chance to level the match but headed against the underside of the bar from an Ignazio Abate cross.
+Not long after conceding to Terzi, Balotelli had a golden chance to level the match but headed against the underside of the bar from an Ignazio Abate cross.